 Fall, back-to-school, and everything apples makes this green apple slime a fun way to bring in the season.
-Young kids love seasonal themes.
-Start apple picking season with a fun apple themed slime!
-I always think of apples when I think of fall, and we do love slime.
-Our goal has to been to come up with fun slime themes for all the seasons and holidays.
-Check out our year of slimes to see what I mean!
+I always think of apples when I think of fall, and we do love homemade slime here!

 GREEN APPLE SLIME FOR FALL